 Select the Snapshot checkbox, labeled Get this field's value from a lookup field and don't allow the value to change.

 From the Lookup field dropdown, select the lookup field whose value you want to capture.

-To update all the existing records in your application with a snapshot of the current value (or the current price, in this case), select Initialize field for existing records, click Save, and then click OK to confirm that you want to overwrite the existing values in this field with the current values in the master record.
+To update all the existing records in your application with a snapshot of the current value (or the current price, in this case), select Initialize field for existing records, click Save, and then click OK to confirm that you want to overwrite the existing values in this field with the current values in the parent record.

 Note: This option is only available at the time you set up the snapshot field.

 © 1999-2018 QuickBase, Inc. All rights reserved.
 Legal Notices.